gabrielfalcao/bose/doc/writing_tests.rst

 Fixtures
 ========

-bose supports fixtures (setup and teardown methods) at the package, module, class, and test level.
+psychoacoustics supports fixtures (setup and teardown methods) at the package, module, class, and test level.
 As with py.test or unittest fixtures, setup always runs before any test (or collection of tests for test packages and modules); teardown runs if setup has completed